"""

 Restart or unset timeout for client.

-:param int duration: When specified as a positive integer,
+:param duration: When specified as a positive integer,

 schedules Future for callback of :meth:`on_timeout`.
 When ``-1``,